New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Introduction

-For each range of values, $\R$ or $\R_+$, assume that $X\sim F$ has finite moments of any positive integer order.
-This means that any power $|X|^n$ of $X$ is $\mathsf{P}$-integrable for all $n\in\N=\{1, 2,\ldots\},$ in which case we have finite moments and the moment sequence, denoted, respectively, as follows:
+For each range of values, $\R$ or $\R_+$, let us assume that $X\sim F$ has finite moments of any positive integer order.
+This means that any power $|X|^n$ of $X$ is $\mathsf{P}$-integrable for all $n\in\N :=\{1, 2,\ldots\},$ in which case we have finite moments and the moment sequence, denoted, respectively, as follows:

-For any random variable $X \sim F$ with finite moments there are two possibilities, either $F$ is uniquely determined by its moments, and we say that $F$ is M-determinate (M-det), or $F$ is non-unique, M-indeterminate (M-indet).
-In the latter case there is at least one distribution, say $G$, such that $G \ne F$, however it has the same moments as $F$.
+For any random variable $X \sim F$ with finite moments, there are two possibilities: either $F$ is uniquely determined by its moments, and we say that $F$ is M-determinate (M-det), or $F$ is non-unique, M-indeterminate (M-indet).
+In the latter case, there is at least one distribution $G \ne F$ with the same moments as $F$.
 These notions/properties are equally used in both cases, Hamburger and Stieltjes.

 It is clear that if a distribution is M-det on $\R,$ then it is also M-det on $\R_+$.
 However, the converse is not true in general.
-Indeed, it is possible that a distribution $F$ is M-det on $\R_+$ (Stieltjes case), however, it is M-indet on $\R$ (Hamburger case).
-The meaning of these is that there is no distribution $G$ on $\R_+$ such that $G \ne F$ and has the same moment sequence, but there do exists another distribution, say $\tilde G$ on $\R$, \ ${\tilde G} \ne F$ which has the same moment sequence as $F.$ Fortunately, this happens only for some discrete distributions; for details see, e.g., Chihara (1968).
+It is possible that a distribution $F$ is M-det on $\R_+$ (Stieltjes case); however, it is M-indet on $\R$ (Hamburger case).
+The meaning of these is that there is no distribution $G$ on $\R_+$ such that $G \ne F$ and has the same moment sequence, but there does exist another distribution, say $\tilde G$ on $\R$, \ ${\tilde G} \ne F$ which has the same moment sequence as $F.$ This may happen only for some discrete distributions; for details, see, e.g., [4].

-Most famous and useful conditions which guarantee the moment-determinacy have been found 100 years ago by Carleman (1926).
-Here are the two statements:\\ (i) (Hamburger case) \ For $X\sim F$ on $\R,$
+Most famous and useful conditions which guarantee the M-determinacy were found 100 years ago in [5].
+Here are the two statements: